History of Belgium: "Linguistic Wars"

-The rise of the federal state
+Rise of the federal state

-The successive linguistic disputes have made the successive Belgian governments very unstable.
-The three major parties (Liberal -right wing-, Catholic -center- and, Socialist -left wing-) all split in two according to their French- or Dutch-speaking electorate.
+The successive linguistic disputes made the successive Belgian governments very unstable.
+The three major parties all split in two according to their French- or Dutch-speaking electorate.
 A language border was determined by the first Gilson Act of November 8, 1962.
-The boundaries of certain provinces, arrondissements and municipalities were modified (among others, Mouscron became a part of Hainaut and Voeren became a part of Limburg) and facilities for linguistic minorities were introduced in 25 municipalities.
+The boundaries of certain provinces, arrondissements and municipalities were modified and facilities for linguistic minorities were introduced in 25 municipalities.
 On August 2, 1963, the second Gilson Act entered into force, fixing the division of Belgium into four language areas: a Dutch, a French and a German language area, with Brussels as a bilingual area.

-In 1970, there was a first state reform, which resulted in the establishment of three cultural communities: the Dutch Cultural Community, the French Cultural Community and the German Cultural Community.
+In 1970, there was a first state reform, which resulted in the establishment of three cultural communities: Dutch, French and German.
 This reform was a response to the Flemish demand for cultural autonomy.
 The constitutional revision of 1970 also laid the foundations for the establishment of three Regions, which was a response to the demand of the Walloons and the French-speaking inhabitants of Brussels for economic autonomy.
-On February 18, 1970, Prime Minister Gaston Eyskens announces the end of "La Belgique de papa".
+On February 18, 1970, Prime Minister Gaston Eyskens announced the end of "La Belgique de papa".

 The second state reform took place in 1980, when the cultural communities became Communities.
 The Communities assumed the competencies of the cultural communities with regard to cultural matters, and became responsible for the 'matters relating to the person', such as health and youth policy.
 From then on, these three Communities were known as the Flemish Community, the French Community and the German-speaking Community.
 Two Regions were established as well in 1980: the Flemish Region and the Walloon Region.
 However, in Flanders it was decided in 1980 to immediately merge the institutions of the Community and the Region.
 Although the creation of a Brussels Region was provided for in 1970, the Brussels-Capital Region was not established until the third state reform.

 During the third state reform in 1988 and 1989, under Prime Minister Wilfried Martens, the Brussels-Capital Region was established with its own regional institutions, as well as Dutch and French institutions for community matters.
 The Brussels-Capital Region remained limited to 19 municipalities.
 Other changes included that the competencies of the Communities and Regions were expanded.
 One notable responsibility that was transferred to the Communities during the third state reform was education.